Old El Paso Taco Seasoning

 This spice powder is very versatile and can be used in multiple recipes.
 It will instantly enhance the taste of your tacos, nachos, fries, and wedges.

-This recipe is vegan, paleo, whole30, dairy-free, keto, and gluten-free, and you can half, double, or triple the recipe according to your requirement.
+This recipe is vegan, paleo, whole30, dairy-free, keto, and gluten-free, and you can half, double, or triple the recipe according to your requirements.

 Ingredients

-It uses very few ingredients, all of which are readily available in a grocery store, or you can order them online.
+It uses very few ingredients, all readily available in a grocery store, or you can order them online.

 I have used American chili powder, which is mild in taste and bright red.
+You can use cayenne pepper powder.
 If you are using other chili powders that are hot, you can decrease the amount.

 Adjust the quantity of salt and chili powder according to your taste preference.